asaikali/remote-mcp-protocol/docker/README.md

 # Check current port configuration
 compose ports

+# Start only observability stack for monitoring other applications
+compose up observability

+# Start MCP services with observability for development
+compose up mcp observability

 # View logs from all containers
 compose logs

 # View logs from specific service with options
-compose logs mcp-inspector --tail 50
+compose logs grafana --tail 50

 # If you have port conflicts, fix them automatically
 compose fix